weraseemann/meet/README.md

   User Story 1: As a user, I want to see 20 events by default when I haven't specified a number.
 User Story 2: As a user, I want to be able to change the number of events displayed.

   Scenario 1: When user hasn’t specified a number, 20 events are shown by default.
-  Given user hasn't specified the number of events When they access the app
+  Given user access the app
-  Then 20 events will be displayed by default.
+  When they haven't specified the number of events Then 32 events will be displayed by default

   Scenario 2: User can change the number of events displayed.
   Given user is viewing the list of events